Master Wato: New Japan Pro-Wrestling (2016–2018)

 Kawato started working for New Japan Pro-Wrestling (NJPW) in 2016, training in their dojo for his in-ring career.
-He started by training as a "young lion" in NJPW's dojo, wearing simple black trunks and boots as he worked with other of NJPW "Young Lions" and experienced veterans as part of his training.
-On January 3, 2016, Kawato made his in-ring debut, losing to fellow "Young Lion" Yohei Komatsu.
-Throughout 2016, Kawato spent most of the year working opening and undercard matches, and primarily fought against fellow "Young Lion" Teruaki Kanemitsu.
+He started by training as a Young Lion in NJPW's dojo, wearing simple black trunks and boots as he worked with other of NJPW Young Lions and experienced veterans as part of his training.
+On January 3, 2016, Kawato made his in-ring debut, losing to fellow Young Lion Yohei Komatsu.
+Throughout 2016, Kawato spent most of the year working opening and undercard matches, and primarily fought against fellow Young Lion Teruaki Kanemitsu.
 On February 9, 2016, Kawato teamed with Jyushin Thunder Liger and Yuji Nagata to defeat the team of Henare, Tomoyuki Oka and Yoshitatsu in a six-man tag team match.
 David Finlay, Kawato, Manabu Nakanishi, and Ryusuke Taguchi defeated TenCozy (Hiroyoshi Tenzan and Satoshi Kojima), Liger, and Oka in the opening match of the NJPW 45th Anniversary show in Korakuen Hall.

 On April 22, 2016, Kawato won his first singles match when he defeated Shota Umino.
 Kawato and Yoshitatsu defeated Katsuya Kitamura and Oka in the dark match of the 2017 Wrestling Dontaku major show, but still did not work on the televised portion of the show.
-On June 20, Kawato was involved in his first higher card match when he teamed with Hiroshi Tanahashi, losing to Los Ingobernables de Japón ("The Unruly from Japan"; Tetsuya Naito and Hiromu Takahashi).
+On June 20, Kawato was involved in his first higher card match when he teamed with Hiroshi Tanahashi, losing to Los Ingobernables de Japón ("The Ungovernables from Japan"; Tetsuya Naito and Hiromu Takahashi).
 In October, Kawato teamed with Kushida to take part in the 2017 Super Junior Tag Tournament where they were defeated in the first round by Roppongi 3K (Sho and Yoh).
 On November 5, 2017, Kawato, alongside Juice Robinson, Liger, Kushida and Tiger Mask defeated Suzuki-gun (El Desperado, Taichi, Taka Michinoku, Yoshinobu Kanemaru and Zack Sabre Jr.) at Power Struggle.

 From October 12 to December 21, Kawato took part in the 2017 Young Lion Cup, where he finished second with a record of four wins (defeating Oka, Shota Umino, Ren Narita, and Tetsuhiro Yagi) and one loss, to tournament winner Katsuya Kitamura, to end up in second place overall.
 Kawato competed on all eight days of the 2018 Fantastica Mania tour, where NJPW and Mexican-based Consejo Mundial de Lucha Libre (CMLL) co-promoted a number of shows in Japan.
 Each night, Kawato and various tag team partners faced, and lost to, members of Los Ingobernables de Japón.
 His final match of the tour, and for NJPW at the time, saw him team with Mexican wrestler Atlantis as they lost to Gedo and Bárbaro Cavernario.